juyoh/BoomboxCart/README.md

 Adds a "Boombox" component into the cart with its own UI that plays video links as audio from the cart.
 Has volume and quality sliders as well to configure the music to your liking.
 One player can control the Boombox UI at any time, and everyone (with the mod installed) can hear the songs you play too!
+ADDED IN JUYOH'S FORK: History system for easy song playback

 Current websites you can play audio from:
  - Youtube